 As we mentioned earlier, it’s good to get bright bulbs for your dimmable fixtures.
 That way you have a large brightness range to choose from.
 These LUXRITE bulbs are 100-watt equivalent (pretty bright), and they come in soft white, cool white, and bright white color temperatures.
 They’re also reasonably priced, especially considering they’re rated for indoor and outdoor use.

-Luxrite A19 LED Light Bulbs 100 Watt Equivalent Dimmable, 3000K Soft White, 1600 Lumens, Enclosed Fixture Rated, Standard LED Bulbs 15W, Energy Star, E26 Medium Base - Indoor and Outdoor (4 Pack)
+Luxrite A19 LED Light Bulbs 100 Watt Equivalent Dimmable, 3000K Warm White, 1600 Lumens, Enclosed Fixture Rated, Standard LED Bulbs 15W, Energy Star, E26 Medium Base - Indoor and Outdoor (4 Pack)

 These LUXRITE LED bulbs can get pretty bright, which makes them perfect for dimmable fixtures.
 They also come in a variety of temperatures and are rated for outdoor use.

 Temperature Changing: Philips SceneSwitch 60W Equivalent (3 Pack)